CSR

 Baby logo pictogram

-This logo must be accompanied by a short sentence indicating the type of danger.
+This logo must be accompanied by a short phrase indicating the type of danger.

-“Small elements.
-Choking hazard” or “Long rope.
+“Small parts.
+Danger of suffocation” or “Long rope.
 Danger of strangulation”.

-Please note: this marking must be red on a white background, only the age group and the outline of the face must be black, without forgetting to measure at least 10mm in diameter and the mention must always be present with the indicative phrase.
+Note: this marking must be red on a white background, only the age range and the outline of the face must be black, not forgetting to measure at least 10mm in diameter and the mention must always be present with the indicative phrase.

 DID YOU KNOW?
 SPECIAL LEGAL NOTICES AND GUIDELINES

-– Manufacturers must indicate their name, address and company name on the toy or its packaging if this is not otherwise possible.
+– Manufacturers must indicate their name, address and company name on the toy or on its packaging if this is not possible otherwise.

-– The origin of the product is not obligatory but the consumer must not be misled about the origin of the product so it is advisable to indicate it for a certain transparency.
+– The origin of the product is not mandatory but the consumer must not be misled about the origin of the product, so it is advisable to indicate it for the sake of transparency.

-– Clearly highlight the Warnings: minimum age, maximum, risk of xxx, etc.
+– Clearly highlight the warnings: minimum age, maximum age, risk of xxx, …

-– Set the appropriate standards, example for the toy : EN71 toy standard En71 – 1 – 2 – 3 – mechanical, flammable, chemical element
+– Apply the appropriate standards, for example for toys : EN71 toy standard EN71 – 1 – 2 – 3 – mechanical, flammable, chemical element

-Ultimately, highlighting pictograms is often mandatory.
-You must know which ones must be used and above all not modify them, the rules are strict, in particular the Tri Man or the 0-3 years barred.
+Ultimately, using pictograms is often mandatory.
+It's essential to know which ones should be used and, above all, not to modify them; the rules are strict, particularly regarding the Tri Man symbol and the crossed-out 0-3 year old symbol.

 Table of contents